microsoft/semantic-kernel/docs/decisions/0032-agents.md

 ## Unified Interface And Data Contract
 To enable collaboration and customization scenarios, further details of which will be provided below, agents should have a unified interface.
 They should inherit from the same abstract Agent class and have one data type - AgentMessage, for both input and output data contracts.
 This will enable a very powerful and extensible model, allowing the addition of any agent to any chat/collaboration, regardless of its implementation, and enabling a seamless chat conversation where the agent's output message is added to the chat without any conversion, and the chat is sent as input for the next agent without any conversion as well.

-For example, the scenario where two agents need to communicate together can configured like this:
+For example, the scenario where two agents need to communicate together can be configured like this:
 ```C#
 class AgentTurnBasedChat(Agent[] agents)
 {